Goal 11: Policies, processes and practices

 Local authority collaboration regarding planning and development

+The University works with local authority collaboration regarding planning and development, ensuring local residents are able to access affordable housing.
 We work with Manchester City Council on the appropriate design, location and criteria for Purpose Built Student Accommodation (PBSA) across our city, which factors in planning issues and development and the impact this has on affordable housing for non-student residents.

 Our Global Development Institute and Manchester Institute for Collaborative Research on Ageing have worked with local residents on a women-led social movement in a local housing association and tower block adjacent to our University to ensure its future affordability, viability and prosperity as the residents create a “naturally-occurring retirement village”.